-Stars Planets Stars are very hot balls of Planets do not make their gas that give out light and own light; they reflect the heat. light from the Sun.
-We can see thousands of We can see only 7 other millions of stars with a planets in our solar system. telescope.
-Stars are very, very far away Planets are not as far away from us. as stars.
-Stars do not orbit around Planets orbit around our our Sun.
-Sun.
-Planets change their The stars seem to stay the positions each night, same distance apart always. compared to the positions of the stars.
+Stars Planets Stars are very hot balls of gas that give out light and heat.
+We can see thousands of millions of stars with a telescope.
+Stars are very, very far away from us.
+Stars do not orbit around our Sun.
+The stars seem to stay the same distance apart always.